Share:

 I consider a piece finished once I feel confident with having achieved the level of realism, three-dimensional volume and aesthetic expression that I am looking for.

-Join us online each week for an Up Close and Personal Conversation with Daniel Smith CEO and Owner, John Cogley and guest artists from around the world.
-On Thursdays (2:00pm Pacific), John highlights various features of our products and answers your questions.
-On Fridays (10:30am Pacific), a guest artist follows up to share how they incorporate those features into their art.
+Join us online each week via Zoom or Facebook for an Up Close and Personal Conversation with John Cogley (Daniel Smith Owner and CEO) along with guest artists from around the world.
+On Thursdays (2:00pm Pacific), John and some of our Brand Ambassadors highlight a group of colors and answer your questions.
+On Fridays (10:30am Pacific), a guest artist shares a demo with their favorite tips and techniques.
 Click here for the upcoming week’s Zoom links.